mitodl/hugo-course-publisher/site/content/courses/20-219-becoming-the-next-bill-nye-writing-and-hosting-the-educational-show-january-iap-2015/_index.md

 course_title: 'Becoming the Next Bill Nye: Writing and Hosting the Educational Show'
 course_image_url: images/course_image.jpg
 course_description: >-
-  _Becoming the Next [Bill Nye](https://en.wikipedia.org/wiki/Bill_Nye)_ is
+  <p><em>Becoming the Next <a href="https://en.wikipedia.org/wiki/Bill_Nye">Bill
-  about using video production techniques to develop your ability to engagingly convey your passions for science, technology, engineering, and / or math.
-  You'll have the opportunity to script and on-screen host 5-minute YouTube science, technology, engineering, and / or math-related shows to inspire youth to consider a future in science.
+  Nye</a></em> is about using video production techniques to develop your ability to engagingly convey your passions for science, technology, engineering, and / or math.
+You'll have the opportunity to script and on-screen host 5-minute YouTube science, technology, engineering, and / or math-related shows to inspire youth to consider a future in science.</p>
 course_info:
   instructors:
     - Prof. Ceri Riley